dafhorz/dafhorz.github.io/_posts/.ipynb_checkpoints/2023-11-27-Carbonates_Euromonitor-checkpoint.md

 # **Important**
 **Due to confidenciality of the enterprise and data privacy, this project is not available to download.
-So I'll limit myself to share very few details.**
+So I'll limit myself to share brief supporting data I collected from external sources that do not make direct reference to Euromonitor's reports.**

 ## Procedure